 AcceptableUse

-Users shall not attach unauthorized devices on their PCs or workstations, unless they have received specific authorization from the employees’ manager and/or the company IT designee.
-Users shall not download unauthorized software from the Internet onto their PCs or workstations.
+Users shall not attach unauthorized devices on their PCs or workstations, unless they have

-Users are required to report any weaknesses in the company computer security, any incidents of misuse or violation of this policy to their immediate supervisor.
+Users are required to report any weaknesses in the company computer security, any incidents of

 Use of the Internet The Company will provide Internet access to employees and contractors who are connected to the internal network and who has a business need for this access.
 Employees and contractors must obtain permission from their supervisor and file a request with the security administrator.
 The Internet is a business tool for the Company.
 It is to be used for business-related purposes such as: communicating via electronic mail with clients and business partners, obtaining useful business information and relevant technical and business topics.